jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

-# Developing Bluemix applications in Node.js with the Web IDE
+# Developing IBM Bluemix applications in Node.js with the Web IDE

 ## Developing IBM Bluemix applications in Node.js with the DevOps Services Web IDE